Programme/Approved Electives for 2022/23

 Intended Learning Outcomes

-Explain the benefits of an interdisciplinary approach to science and exemplify this with specific reference to their chosen subject combination: 1,2Locate, evaluate and make effective use of a wide range of university-level information sources: 1,2Communicate clearly and effectively using appropriate scientific language and conventions associated with the Natural Sciences: 1,2Identify, discuss and reflect upon the role Natural Scientists can play in the resolution of the major challenges facing society: 1,2
+Explain the benefits of an interdisciplinary approach to the arts and sciences and exemplify this with specific reference to core disciplines and module subjects: 1,2Locate, evaluate and make effective use of a wide range of university-level information sources: 1,2Communicate clearly and effectively using both accessible styles of writing and appropriate academic language and conventions associated with the Natural Sciences, Social Sciences and Humanities: 1,2Identify, discuss and reflect upon the role interdisciplinary Liberal Arts and Natural Sciences practitioners can play in the resolution of the major challenges facing society: 1,2

 Description of Module Assessment